5 Reasons Why Your Business Should Offer Health Insurance

 3. It saves you money on taxes

 This is a big one, so we wrote an entire post about it.
-In fact, employers and employees pay less for insurance when they purchase it as a group.
+In fact, employers and employees pay less for health coverage when they purchase it as a group.

 Savings for employees

-When employees buy health insurance on their own, they have to use post-tax dollars to buy it.
+When employees buy health insurance policies on their own, they have to use post-tax dollars to buy it.
 That is, they make money, the government taxes that money, and then they take the remaining amount to buy what they need.
+And whether they get coverage through a private insurance company or through the health insurance marketplace using HealthCare.gov or state exchanges, health care costs are even more for family coverage, which includes dependents, than they are for individual health insurance coverage.

 But when employees buy health insurance through a group plan, they pay for the insurance with pre-tax dollars.
-That can save them up to 30 to 45% on their health insurance premiums.
+That can save them up to 30 to 45 percent on their health insurance premiums.

 Savings for employers

-Here are all the tax savings you get by offering group health insurance:
+Here are all the tax savings you get by offering group health insurance plans:

 • Employer contributions are tax-deductible